benrosenberg/ORIE-4741-project/README.md

 # ORIE 4741 Project
 Repository for ORIE 4741 term project

-Project name: Who is the average anime enjoyer?
+Project name: Can we predict anime viewing patterns using demographics?

 Names and NetIDs: